 It was raining, so I took my umbrella.

 The two clauses in the sentence are joined together with the word "so."
-This is a coordinating conjunction. it is used to join two independent clauses which are equally important.
+Words like "so" are used to join two independent clauses which are equally important.
+These are called coordinating conjunctions.
 A coordinating conjunction usually comes in the middle of a sentence, and it usually follows a comma (unless both clauses are very short).

 Conjunction |